 The function of historical symbols

 In historical sources, visual symbols are generally used to represent a particular person, group, idea or quality.
-The meaning of these symbols would have been obvious to most people living at the time the source was created (just as the modern symbols above are easily identifiable to you).
+The meaning of these symbols would have been obvious to most people living at the time the source was created (just as many modern symbols will be easily identifiable to you).

 Sometimes the meaning of a historical symbol is obvious to us.
 The crucifix (Christianity), sword (military strength or power) and crown (monarchy or sovereignty) are examples.
-Other historical symbols, however, are more subtle or obscure, or their meaning has been forgotten over time.
+Other historical symbols are more subtle or obscure, or their meaning has been forgotten over time.

 Like other important skills in history, understanding and interpreting symbols takes time and practice.
 Understanding a visual source requires you to identify and interpret any symbols it contains.
 The more sources you examine and interpret, the more symbols you will encounter and the easier this will become.

 Let’s take a look at some examples of how symbols contribute meaning to historical images.
-The picture above is called The Apotheosis of George Washington.
+The image above is called The Apotheosis of Washington.
 It is a colourised version of an 1802 engraving by John James Barralet.
-This image mourns Washington’s passing (he died in December 1799) and celebrates his life, leadership and achievements through the use of many symbols.
+This image mourns the passing of American revolutionary and US president George Washington (died December 1799) and celebrates his life, leadership and achievements through the use of many symbols.